Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

 ![](project_structure_explained.png)

-### Endresults
+### Results

+The **definitions** of
+- groups, rings, fieldsgroups, rings, fields
+- vector spaces, subspaces, dual spaces
-- Hom(K,V,W) is a vector space.
+- homomorphisms, endomorphisms, automorphisms of vector spaces
+- lists, linear independence

+And the **proofs** of:
 - A field is a vector space over itself.

-- There is an injective function that is linear from a vector space to its double dual space.
+- The linear maps between K-vector spaces V and W form a vector space Hom(K,V,W).

-- The unit group over a ring is a group.

-- End(K,V) is a ring.

-- V is a subspace of V.

-- Every subspace is a vector space.

-- Let f be linear.
-Ker(f) is a subspace of V.
+- If f is linear, Ker(f) is a subspace.

-- Let Ker(f) be {0}.
-Then f is injective.
+- If f is linear and Ker(f) = {0}, then f is injective.
+- Any K-vector space V can be embedded into the double dual space (V*)*
+- The endomorphisms of a K-vector space V form a ring End(K,V).
+- The invertible elements of a ring form a multiplicative group

 ## Issues